cloudsoft/brooklyn-hyperledger-kubernetes/README.md

 Use [this guide](http://docs.cloudsoft.io/ccs/tutorials/kubernetes-cluster.html) to deploy your own Kubernetes Cluster using AMP and CCS.

-### Step 3: Deploy Hyperledger Fabric onto Your Kubernetes Cluster
+### Step 3: Deploy Hyperledger Fabric onto Your Kubernetes

+#### 3.1 Add Hyperledger Fabric to the AMP Catalog

+From the AMP UI home screen, perform the following steps:

+* Click "Blueprint composer" (tile in top row, second from the right)
+* Click "YAML Editor" (button in top right corner)
+* Copy and paste the [Hyperledger catalog file](hyperledger.bom) into the editor
+* Click "Add to catalog" (button in bottom right corner)

+#### 3.2 Deploy Hyperledger Fabric

 From the AMP UI home screen, perform the following steps: